obsidian-community/obsidian-hub/02 - Community Expansions/02.05 All Community Expansions/Themes/Sanctum.md

 - **Tables**:
     - Table Width: Increase table width threshold.
     - Center Tables: Centers all tables in the note.
+    - Full note width dataview tables: Forces dataview tables to occupy 100% of the note pane's width.
-    - Alternate Dataview Tables: Alternates row colors for easier reading.
+    - Alternate Row Colors for Dataview Tables: Alternates row colors for easier reading.
 - **Sidenotes**:
     - Sidenote Options: Left and right sidenote colors
     - Inner Sidenote Options: Inner sidenote colors
-- **Relationship Lines**:
+- **Lists**:
+    - Odd numbered list marker content: –\2009\2009 by default, \2009 is unicode for small space
+    - Even numbered list marker content
+    - Enable Relationship Lines in Reading View [OFF by default]: Toggle relationship lines in Reading View lists.
-    - Relationship Lines: Toggle relationship lines on lists for Reading and Editing View (Live Preview).
+    - Disable Relationship Lines in Editing View [ON by default]: Disable relationship lines in Editing View (Live Preview) lists.
-    - Relationship Lines Spacing: Leave as default if you're using the default font.
-If using another font, you may try the other settings.
-If using IBM Plex, try the 'Proportional Font Fix' option.

 **Elements**:
 - Hide Titlebar center text: This setting hides the center text of the titlebar.
-- Hide Frontmatter: This setting hides frontmatter in Preview Mode.
+- Show YAML: Disables YAML reveal on hover and simply shows it as a code block.
 - Status Bar on top: This setting moves the status bar to the top.
 To click on icons aim for the border.
 - Tab Header Icon side padding: Changes tab header icons side padding.
 - Compact Outline: Hides excess text in the outline pane so every title is 1 row tall.